Spanning across diverse cultures and many nations, food is a universal source of joy and comfort. Who doesn’t appreciate a good meal? We all do!

 - Keep people up-to-date on the latest happenings in your restaurant.

-- Get your customers engaged by having them vote on things like menu items, specialty dishes, and cocktails.
+- Get your customers engaged by having them vote on things like menu items, speciality dishes, and cocktails.

 - You can also hold contests and reward those who’ll share about your restaurant on their social network.

 Email marketing is one of the most powerful tools you can use to attract and retain customers.
 The quicker you become established, the better – your competitors as well, are picking up and applying the same email marketing techniques.

 Here are the basic things you need to run an ideal email marketing campaign for your restaurant: